daxmawal/StarPU-Inference-Server/docs/client_guide.md

 ## Client Guide

-This guide explains how to exercise the gRPC inference API with real data.
+This guide explains how to exercise the gRPC inference API.
 It focuses on the BERT example shipped with the repository, but the workflow can be adapted to any TorchScript model once the tensor names and shapes are known.